shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 ### 2. Preparation for Learning Lucid Dreaming
 #### Cataloging your dreamsigns
+1. **Keep a dream journal** - Record your dreams.
+Proceed to the next step after collecting a dozen dreams.
+2. **Catalog your dreamsigns** - While continuing to collect dreams, mark the dreamsigns.
+3. **Classify each dreamsign using the dreamsign inventory** - Next to each dreamsign on your list, write the name of its category from the dreamsign inventory.
+4. **Pick target dreamsign categories** - Count how many times each dreamsign category (inner awareness, action, form, or context) occurs and rank them by frequency.
+Whichever occurs most often will be your target dreamsign category in the next step.
+If there is a tie between categories, pick the one that appeals to you.
+5. **Practice looking for dreamsigns while you are awake** - Make a habit of examining your daily life for events that fit under your dreamsign category.
+For instance, if your target category is action, study how you, other people, animals, objects, and machines act and move.
+Become thoroughly familiar with the way things usually are in waking life.
+This will prepare you to notice when something unusual happens in a dream.

 #### Goal setting for success
+1. **Set explicit, specific, and numerical goals** - e.g. remember x dreams per night
+2. **Set difficult but realistic goals** - e.g. x dreams, learn how to fly
+3. **Set short-range as well as long-range goals** - e.g. perform a number of tests each day, x lucid dreams per month, learn how to fly by x
+4. **Record and evaluate your progress** - Do it.

 #### Scheduling time for lucid dreaming
 #### Progressive relaxation
 #### Sixty-one-point relaxation